Research Expertise and Interest

 Jesse Rothstein is the Carmel P. Friesen Professor of Public Policy, at the Goldman School of Public Policy, and Professor of Economics, in the College of Letters and Sciences.
 Much of his work is in two areas: The economics of education, and labor markets.
-In education, I have studied the identification of teacher quality, school choice, affirmative action, student loans, and college admissions.
-My labor markets research includes studies of unemployment insurance and of the labor market effects of the Earned Income Tax Credit.
+In education, he has studied the identification of teacher quality, school choice, affirmative action, student loans, and college admissions.
+His labor markets research includes studies of unemployment insurance, of Universal Basic Income. and of the labor market effects of the Earned Income Tax Credit.
 He has also worked on local public finance and urban economics, with studies on residential segregation and the housing market valuation of school quality and of school facilities.